amycatgirl/guide-v7/docs/commands/ban-command.md

 ```

 ### Adding a command with arguments
+[//]: # (TODO: Create command handler page because this is atrocious)

-First you have to write a new command.
-Instead of checking if the message content is equal to the ban command we check if the message content starts with the ban command since the user has to add  arguments behind the command.
+First you have to make a new command.
+Instead of checking if the message content is equal to the ban command we check if the message content starts with the ban command since the user has to add arguments such as the ID of the user and the reason behind the ban.

-We do this by using the `.startsWith()` function.
+We do this by using the [`String.startsWith()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/startsWith) function.

 ```js
 client.on("message", async (message) => {